Menu

 Tapestry

 In Year R we use Tapestry to gather evidence around each child's learning.
-You should have received an email (please check your junk folder) to sign up to your child’s account by 17th September .
 You will be able to see what they have been up to at school as we upload pictures of their learning.
 We love to see what you get up to at home, so please add exciting news to your child’s account for us to share at school.
 This can include, cooking, clubs, days out, family events, learning new skills and having lots of fun!
-Any questions, please ask your child’s class teacher.

 Useful websites to support home learning;